nicksheffield/OpenLater/README.md

 # OpenLater

+Keep track of the pages you are too busy to read.

 ## To Do

 * User authentication
-* "suggest to a friend"
+* Suggest to a friend
 * Link title rename